2012liudong/base-grpc-framework/README.md

-# Base-grpc-framework project
+# <p align="center">Base-grpc-framework project</p>
-#### &emsp;&emsp;A framework base on springBoot for grpc server develop.
+&emsp;&emsp;A framework base on springBoot for grpc server develop.
 It also integration with Mapstrct、 Google-Grpc.You can use it as base framework that onle need to develop bussness code.
 Mainly function:

 &emsp;&emsp; - __TrackLog：__ Support log tracking for each thread